Washington football Week 10 preview: Terry McLaurin’s college rivalry highlights crucial matchup

 Questionable

 For the Lions, Pro Bowl wide receiver Kenny Golladay — a.k.a.
-“Babytron,” a homage to former Lions great Calvin Johnson, whose nickname was “Megatron” — will be out with a hip injury.
+“Babytron,” a homage to Lions great Calvin Johnson, whose nickname was “Megatron” — will be out with a hip injury.
 The Lions have six others questionable, including right guard Halapoulivaati Vaitai (foot), middle linebacker Jarrad Davis (knee), interior defensive lineman Nick Williams (shoulder) and T.J.
 Hockenson (toe), one of the league’s best young tight ends.

 Detroit